Frequently Asked Questions

 A. The most convenient way is to arrive at University Park Airport (SCE).
 United Airlines, American Airlines and Delta all have daily fights to the University Park Airport.

-A. Penn State provides limited pick up services.
+A. Penn State does not provide pick up services.
 The airport is a 10-minute drive from campus.
-Please see: https://global.psu.edu/info/internationals-psu/students/international-student-orientation
+Please visit https://global.psu.edu/article/transportation for information about other local transportation options.

 One alternative is to seek help from the student association of your own country at Penn State.
 They will usually arrange pick-up services on individual basis.
 Look for these organizations here: https://studentaffairs.psu.edu/hub/studentorgs/orgdirectory/